Skip to main content

 Splitting Transactions

-You will notice that if you click on an individual transaction, you are given the option to split the transaction.
+You will notice that if you click on an individual transaction, you are given the option to Split category which allows you to split the transaction.
 If you'd like more information on how and when to do this, then please check our more detailed article on this topic here.

 Bulk Categorisation